How to Generate Certificates from Airtable Data (Step-by-Step Guide)

 What You Need Before Starting

-- Airtable account: The free version works fine.
+- Airtable account: The free version works perfectly for this.

-- TypeFlow account: Connects your Airtable data and generates PDFs.
+- TypeFlow account: This connects your Airtable data to generate the PDFs.

-- Recipient Name: Full name as it appears on the certificate.
+- Recipient Name: The full name as it should appear on the certificate.

 - Course Name: The program or achievement being certified.
 I recommend it to be a linked record (Have another table with all the courses).

-- Email Address: Where the certificate gets sent.
+- Email Address: Where the certificate will be sent.

-If your recipient data lives in a spreadsheet, click "Add or import" in Airtable and upload your CSV file.
-Airtable maps your columns to fields automatically.
+If your recipient data is in a spreadsheet, you can import it directly into Airtable.
+Click 'Add or import' and upload your CSV file.

 You can duplicate our certificate template.
 Then change the design the way you want.
 Add placeholders for Airtable data.
 The placeholders work like fill-in-the-blank spaces that get replaced with actual information.
 Add your logos, adjust the borders, etc.